Yosh Uchida: Business career

 In 1957, Uchida bought and operated a failing medical laboratory in order to earn enough income to qualify for a home loan.
 Having bought the lab for $3,000 with a $75 down payment, Uchida made the lab profitable within one month by soliciting business from doctors with whom he worked previously.
 Uchida's laboratory business grew to 40 locations.

 In 1989, he sold the business to Unilab for $30 million.
 He used the funds from the sale to start Uchida Enterprises.
 With 78 other investors, Uchida formed the San Jose Nihonmachi Corporation, which invested over $80 million to develop housing and businesses in San Jose's Japantown neighborhood.
 Uchida also helped form the Japanese American Chamber of Commerce of Silicon Valley.

 Honors and awards

 For his contributions to judo, Uchida was awarded the Order of the Sacred Treasure with Golden Rays in 1986 by Emperor Hirohito of Japan.
 He was inducted into the San Jose Sports Hall of Fame in 1996.
 Uchida has also received many awards from San Jose State, including the university's highest award (the Tower Award) in 1992 and an honorary Doctorate of Humane Letters in 2004.
-Additionally, the building on campus that houses the judo dojo was renamed "Yoshihiro Uchida Hall" in 1997.
+Additionally, the physical education building on campus that houses the judo dojo was renamed "Yoshihiro Uchida Hall" in 1997.